 Once the onions are lightly browned, turn the heat off and stir in the turmeric and two teaspoons of the garam masala.
 Transfer to a blender and add the tomato paste and water, or use an immersion blender.
 Process until the mixture forms a paste, then return to the skillet.

 Turn the heat to medium and add the spinach, mixing well.
 Cover and cook for about ten minutes, stirring occasionally, until the spinach is darker green.
-Mix in the cream, salt, and toasted garam masala, then carefully stir in the fried paneer.
+Meanwhile, in a small, dry skillet, toast the remaining half teaspoon of garam masala over low heat until fragrant, about one minute.
+Mix the cream, salt, and toasted garam masala into the spinach, then carefully stir in the fried paneer.
 You may want to start with 1/2 cup of cream and add more if it looks too dry.
 Cover and cook for about ten more minutes, until the cheese is heated through.

 Top with cilantro if desired.
 Serve hot with rice or cauliflower rice.